ghsaboias/snake-ai/README.md

 1. Clone the repository:

-If the code is in a repository, clone it using:

 ```bash
 git clone git@github.com:ghsaboias/snake-ai.git
 cd snake-ai
 ```

 2. Create a virtual environment:

-Create a virtual environment called `pygame_env` by running the following command:

 ```bash
 python -m venv pygame_env